-https://doi.org/10.1145/nnnnnnnnnnnn

-KEYWORDS

-Grid Computing, Hadoop, Object-Based storage

-ACM Reference Format:
+https://doi.org/10.1145/nnnnnnnnnnnn ACM Reference Format:

 Álvaro Fernández Casaní, Juan M. Orduña, and Santiago González de la Hoz.
 2018.
 Performance Improvements of an Event Index Distributed System: Extended Abstract.
-In Proceedings of 47th International Conference on Parallel Processing (ICCP2018).
-ACM, New York, NY, USA, Article 4, 2 pages. https: //doi.org/10.1145/nnnnnnnnnnn

-1 INTRODUCTION

-The ATLAS experiment at CERN [1] is producing, during its Run2 phase (2015-2018), in the order of 10 events or particle collisions every year.
-This data is stored and distributedly reprocessed at different sites worldwide using grid technologies, to extract higher level information and store it in formats more suitable to different uses.
-A catalog of data (all events in all processing stages ) is therefore needed to meet use cases like (I) locate individual events (event picking) depending on constraints, (II) make consistency checks, including detection of duplicates and overlaps, and (III) make analytic studies over large amounts of data.
+In Proceedings of 47th International Conference on Parallel Processing (ICPP2018).
+ACM, New York, NY, USA, Article 4, 2 pages. https: //doi.org/10.1145/nnnnnnnnnnn 1 INTRODUCTION The ATLAS experiment at CERN [1] is producing, during its Run2 phase (2015-2018), in the order of 1010 events or particle collisions every year.
+A catalog of data (all events in all processing stages) is therefore needed to meet use cases like (I) locate individual events (event picking) depending on constraints, (II) make consistency checks, including detection of duplicates and overlaps, and (III) make analytic studies over large amounts of data.
 The EventIndex project [2, 3] is a metadata catalogue at event level which tries to exploit technologies such as Hadoop [6].
 A small quantity of metadata per event is indexed, including identifiers (run/event numbers, trigger stream, luminosity block), the trigger pattern that made the event to be recorded, and references (pointers) to the events at each processing step in all permanent files on storage.
 We developed a producer/consumer architecture for the distributed data collection task of the EventIndex project with a messaging implementation [5], that has been indexing petabytes of input data, and has produced 150 TB of events meta data that are stored at the Hadoop infrastructure at CERN.
-This system has efficiently handled more than 10 messages, but during high production campaings, we detected head of line blockings on the messaging brokers.
+This system has efficiently handled more than 109 messages, but during high production campaings, we detected head of line blockings on the messaging brokers.
 Messaging systems are designed to handle a large number of small messages, but our typical payload consists on large data files that have to be divided into smaller messages.
 This segmentation and re-assembly procedure is complex, and it has an effect on the brokers and consumers performance, and the scalability of the system.
 Since during the following runs starting in 2021 the production rates will be increased, we needed to explore other collection mechanisms.

-&lt;sup>‡PhD supervisor.
+2 IMPROVED DISTRIBUTED DATA COLLECTION In order to solve the complexity and scalability problems, we have proposed, designed and implemented a new distributed producer / consumer architecture, based on Object Store (OBS) as a shared storage, and with dynamic data selection [4].
+The producer now puts all the event index data in a OBS, without dividing the payload ^{}This work has been supported by Spanish MINECO and EU ERDF programs under grants FPA2016-75141-C2-1-R, and TIN2015-66972-C5-5-R. Permission to make digital or hard copies of part or all of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
+Copyrights for third-party components of this work must be honored.
+For all other uses, contact the owner/author(s).